Line 3 pipeline: Expansion and new route

 Structural deformities, including numerous cracks and holes have developed along the pipeline over time.
 Resulting concerns about the safety of the pipeline have led Enbridge to reduce the amount of oil transported daily.
 Due to concerns about the aging pipeline's leaks and spills, in 2014, Enbridge announced plans to build a replacement Line 3 pipeline.
 That multi-billion dollar project would allow Enbridge to restore their historic operating capacity and move nearly 800,000 barrels of oil per day.
 By 2016, governing bodies in Canada, North Dakota, and Wisconsin had approved their segments of the pipeline.
 Construction of the new Line 3 was completed everywhere but Minnesota by November 2020.

-The permitting process has been more complicated in Minnesota where climate justice organizations, Native American groups, and government agencies have resisted the project.
-Enbridge agreed to a new route for the replacement line, avoiding more sensitive watersheds and some Native American reservations.
+The permitting process has been more complicated in Minnesota where climate justice organizations, American Indian groups, and government agencies have resisted the project.
+Enbridge agreed to a new route for the replacement line, avoiding more sensitive watersheds and some Indian reservations.
 In 2018, the Minnesota Public Utilities Commission (PUC) solicited public input about the project.
 Of the nearly 70,000 individual comments submitted, 68,244, or 94%, were in opposition.
 Nevertheless, in June 2018 the PUC approved Enbridge's modified route and granted the Certificate of Need and Route Permit, both necessary for the project.

 As of December 2020, Minnesota state and federal regulators had granted Enbridge all of the permits required to construct the last stretch of the Line 3 pipeline through Minnesota.
 The permits for this project have been consistently contested by Indigenous communities, environmental justice organizations, and the Minnesota Department of Commerce.
 Although several of the pipeline's main permits were still facing appeals in court, regulatory agencies had granted the remaining permits to Enbridge to begin construction by November 2020.

 Enbridge began construction of the new Line 3 oil pipeline across northern Minnesota in December 2020, shortly after final permits were issued.
 The Biden administration supported the pipeline.
 However, the pipeline still faced significant resistance until its completion in September 2021.
 The pipeline expansion became operational on 1 October 2021.